-To achieve these goals, the project will pursue the following specific objectives:
+To achieve these goals, the project will pursue the following specific

-- (i) Develop the capacity of technology providers in delivery of farmscale biogas production; - (ii) Demonstrate compliance with sustainability criteria in the context of the EU renewable energy directive; - (iii) Raise awareness amongst the farming community of the increasing challenges of addressing climate change; - (iv) Demonstrate that the results are widely deployable.

-- Provide capital support and contribution to three farm scale biogas demonstration projects. - Demonstrate the potential for deployment of small-scale biogas production at a farm level. - Characterise a subset of individual farm enterprises in the Midlands region in terms of AD feedstock storage and seasonality as well as capacity to accept digestate. - Use case study research data from the demonstration projects to understand the reduction in farm greenhouse gas emissions from deploying biogas in a closed loop system on the farm. - Assess the contribution to soil nutrient requirements of digestate, water quality improved in farm environments and the improvement in the energy balance on the farm.
+Provide support and a capital contribution to three farm scale biogas demonstration projects.

+• Demonstrate the potential for deployment of small-scale biogas production at a farm level.

+• Characterise a subset of individual farm enterprises in the Midlands region in terms of AD feedstock storage and seasonality as well as capacity to accept digestate.

+• Use case study research data from the demonstration projects to understand the reduction in farm greenhouse gas emissions from deploying biogas in a closed loop system on the farm.

+Assess the contribution to soil nutrient requirements of digestate, improved water quality in farm environments and the improvement in the energy balance on the farm.

+objectives:

+(i) Develop the capacity of technology providers in delivery of farmscale biogas production;

+(ii) Demonstrate compliance with sustainability criteria in the context of the EU renewable energy directive;

+(iii) Raise awareness amongst the farming community of the increasing challenges of addressing climate change;

+(iv) Demonstrate that the results are widely deployable.

+An Roinn Talmhaíochta, Bia agus Mara Department of Agriculture, Food and the Marine

+The European Agricultural Fund for Rural Development: Europe investing in rural areas